Enzyme-driven phase separation: Stochastic model

+where $\langle\cdots\rangle_\mathrm{s}$ denotes the spatial average over the scaffold, and $\gamma$ is the ratio between the reservoir and scaffold geometric capacities (in the case of a three-dimensional cytosolic reservoir and a two-dimensional membrane scaffold, this would correspond to their respective volume-to-area ratio).
+Together, Eqs. ~(\ref{eq:enzymeequilibrium}) and~(\ref{eq:stat_enz}) allow us to determine~$E^\pm_\mathrm{f}$ from~$\langle \phi^\pm \rangle_\mathrm{s}$.

+It is finally convenient to change variables to the concentration difference $\phi$ and the total concentration $c$ defined~as:

-Together, (\ref{eq:enzymeequilibrium}) and~(\ref{eq:stat_enz}) determine~$E^\pm_\mathrm{f}$ from~$\langle\phi^\pm\rangle$, resulting in a global negative feedback loop: a growing $\phi^\pm$-enriched domain depletes the corresponding pool of free enzymes, thereby slowing its own further growth.
-Furthermore, the total concentration field $\phi^++\phi^-$ is unaffected by the reactions [Eqs.~(\ref{eq:R1})--(\ref{eq:R3})] and, due to diffusion, relaxes on average to a homogeneous value $c$, set by the initial conditions.
-Neglecting fluctuations in this homogeneous field (cf. App.~\ref{app:micromeso}) allows the system dynamics to be expressed in terms of a single, non-conserved order parameter:
+Notably, the total concentration $c$ is unaffected by interconversion reactions and purely diffusive; it thus exhibits random fluctuations around a homogeneous value determined by the initial conditions (see App.~\ref{app:micromeso}).
+Neglecting the diffusive fluctuations in this homogeneous field (see App.~\ref{app:micromeso}) allows the system dynamics to be reexpressed in terms of the single, locally non-conserved order parameter $\phi$ defined by Eq.~(\ref{eq:phi-def}).
+This order parameter is subject to the constraint $-c\leqslant\phi\leqslant c$ and evolves according to the following stochastic equation, which, due to the non-anticipating nature of chemical reaction events, should be interpreted in the It\^{o} sense (see App.~\ref{app:micromeso} and Ref.~\cite{Gar85}):